-Here's a little info about Eddie Vos, the man behind health-heart.org.
+Here's a little info about Eddie Vos, the person behind the heart and nutrition site www.health-heart.org.

-I am a 61 year old material sciences engineer with no sign of the diseases I write about.
-I work close to Montreal, just North of the Vermont border.
-My work is to determine the causes of technical failures.
-I go on location, establish physical data and facts and add those up in a report --and try to do the same with some of the disease conditions that have popped up in the last century .. and why arteries corrode and fail.
+I am a 74 year old forensic investigator (M. Eng.) with no sign of the diseases I write about.
+Close to Montreal, I determine the causes of technical failures.
+I find the physical evidence and add it up in a report.
+More important forensics, however, focuses on "age-related diseases", some that popped-up in the last century, for example why arteries corrode and fail.
+After all, arteries are pipes and the heart is a pump.

-We all deserve a hobby so this site is a model-train of sorts and to keep it on-track and independent, it won't generate money from the proposed approaches.
-Medical or dietetic association and drug or food companies can't sanction me, so I am free to follow unadvertised and less traveled tracks, if that is where the science goes.
+We all deserve a hobby so this site is a model-train of sorts and to keep it on-track and independent, it won't generate money from approaches it proposes.
+Medical or dietetic association and drug companies can't sanction me, so I am free to follow unadvertised and less traveled tracks, if that is where the science goes.

-The reward from this hobby is in meeting and corresponding with some of the remarkable people in the field, from lay-people to icons, in following the science and in attending a few scientific conferences each year.
-I contributed to 16 references in Medline.
+The reward from this hobby is in meeting and corresponding with some of the remarkable people in the field, from lay-people to icons, in following the science and in attending at least one scientific conference each year.
+My writings led to over 20 references in Medline.

-The concept behind the site, the age-old "let foods be your medicine", is based on the fact that all diseases may be helped, caused or made worse by nutrition.
-You are what you ate, and become what you don't eat -deficient and ill.
+The concept behind the site, the age-old "let foods be your medicine" is based on the fact that all diseases may be helped, caused or made worse by nutrition.
+You are what you ate --and become what you don't eat -deficient and ill.
 A well balanced diet won't get you all the nutrients you need is a reality confirmed by almost every issue of the Journals I read.
-While healers and websites have views one should consider, balancing many ideas, and listening to one's body, seems most effective in helping health.
+While healers and websites have views one should consider, balancing many ideas, and listening to one's body, appears most beneficial in health.

-I've never had a regular doctor, fry my eggs in butter and order my weekly liver sautéed in butter, and take my daily Twinlab multi and a few other supplements, including calcium/magnesium + D, and a few grams of C, niacin and betaine [B14].
-I keep up my omega-3's and avoid hydrogenated or deep fried foods and commercial cereals.
-Yes, it's easy to not get enough fruits and vegetables but as the Lipitor ad on U.S. TV says: "no body is perfect."
+I never had a regular doctor, fry my eggs in butter and take my daily no-iron Twinlabs multivitamin and a few other supplements, including magnesium + extra D3 [total 2000 IU/day], a few grams of C and betaine [B14].
+I keep up my omega-3's [flax or canola + 1 fish-oil pill] and avoid hydrogenated or deep fried foods and most commercial cereals.
+Yes, it's easy to not get enough fruits and vegetables but as the Lipitor ad on U.S. TV said: "no body is perfect."

 I hope this website serves you well.
-While I take responsibility for the site, I extend my appreciation to the many others who have contributed.
+I take responsibility for the site and I extend my appreciation to many others who contributed.
 Publications:

 * Vos E, Mascitelli L, Rose CP.
 Does simvastatin save lives: if so, when and in whom?
 J Vasc Surgery April 2008.